pyGuru123/Python-Games/Dino/README.md

 * Press space on end page to restart the game.
 * Press escape or q key to end the game.

 This game has few cheatcodes which you can try.
-Just type them to activate / deactivate them
+Just type the cheatcode anytime to activate / deactivate them.

 * GODMODE -> immortal jutsu ( can't die )
 * DAYMODE -> Swap between day and night